maartenba/maartenba.github.io/src/data/blog/2009-01-30-form-validation-with-aspnet-mvc-release-candidate.md

     }
     #endregion
 }

 ```

-<em>IDataErrorInfo</em> is an interface definition that is found in <em>System.ComponentModel</em>.
+*IDataErrorInfo* is an interface definition that is found in *System.ComponentModel*.
 It provides the functionality to offer custom error information that a user interface can bind to.
-Great, let&rsquo;s do that!
-Assume we have a view which is used to edit this <em>Employee</em> object.
-The code for this will be quite easy: some HTML form stuff, <em>Html.ValidationMessage</em> calls, &hellip; Here&rsquo;s a snippet:
+Great, let’s do that!
+Assume we have a view which is used to edit this *Employee* object.
+The code for this will be quite easy: some HTML form stuff, *Html.ValidationMessage* calls, … Here’s a snippet:

 ```csharp
 <asp:Content ID="Content2" ContentPlaceHolderID="MainContent" runat="server">
     <h2>Edit</h2>